martell-n-tardy/Python/README.md

 ## SKILLS

 ### PANDAS
-* **Rently London Housing Market:** A mini-project exploring potential markets in London for the company Rently using the Python data science toolbox. https://github.com/martell-n-tardy/Rently-London-Housing-Market
+* **Rently-London Housing Market:** A mini-project exploring potential markets in London for the company Rently using the Python data science toolbox. https://github.com/martell-n-tardy/Rently-London-Housing-Market